nipy/nipy/doc/faq/why.rst

 :term:`SPM`, :term:`FSL` and :term:`AFNI`.
 For each of these you
 can download the source code.

-Like SPM, AFNI and FSL, we think it's essential for understanding and development that you can download the source code.
+Like SPM, AFNI and FSL, we think source code is essential for understanding and development.

 With these packages you can do many analyses.
 Some problems are that: